 Suites & Cabins

-The Superior Cabin is spacious with a private terrace where guests can quietly enjoy the majestic view of the Orangutan and its environs.
-The room features a private bathroom that comes with all the necessary toiletries, including natural soaps.
+The equally light-filled Superior cabins are located on the same deck but are more spacious, certainly the one to the bow which has a private terrace where guests can quietly enjoy the majestic view of the orangutan and its environs.
+These rooms similarly feature air-conditioning and private bathrooms that come with all the necessary toiletries, including natural soaps.